dannyc-dev/Stack-Based-Buffer-Overflow/README.md

   * GDB - Debugger
   * objdump - Binary Utility

-Before we get started make sure you download the CTF file [baby_stack](baby_stack-7b078c99bb96de6e5efc2b3da485a9ae8a66fd702b7139baf072ec32175076d8.dms) and make it executable
+Before we get started make sure you download the CTF file [baby_stack](baby_stack-7b078c99bb96de6e5efc2b3da485a9ae8a66fd702b7139baf072ec32175076d8.dms) and give it executable permissions

 The first thing I always do when I'm testing a file is see what kind of file it is.
 Here's a sample of what that looks like for our test file: